krlaframboise/SmartThings/ReadMe.md

 <h3><a href="https://github.com/krlaframboise/SmartThings/tree/master/devicetypes/krlaframboise/polling-ge-link-bulb.src">Polling GE Link Bulb</a></h3>
 <ul>
 <li>DTH for the GE Link Bulb that reports at regular intervals so you can monitor it to ensure that it hasn't dropped offline.</li>
+<li>The default GE Link Bull DTH responds to poll requests and runs locally so instead of using this one, you might be better off sticking with the default and using a SmartApp like pollster or my Simple Device Viewer to poll it a couple of times a day to make sure it's still online.</li>
 </ul>

 <hr />